scythe-suite/scythe/USAGE.md

 Firt of all, design a few exercises and put them in the `exercises` dir.

-Then a name for your exam, say `myexam`, then add
+Then choose a name for your exam, say `myexam`, and add

     ./confs/myexam.txt
     ./confs/myexam.tsv